 Section VI.
 Use of Property

-- Occupants – All tenants who are allowed to occupy the property (not including temporary guest stays).
-This section lists anyone living on the rental property for an extended period, including children.
+- Occupants – List all tenants who will occupy the property (not including temporary guest stays).
+This section must include anyone living on the rental property for an extended period, including children.

 Section VII.
 Subletting